pragmagrid/lifemapper-server/README.rst

    # cd src/lmserver/
    # make prep

-   This will produce lifemappser-server-X.tar.gz and lifemapper-lmcompute-X.tar.gz, the latter is used for building the lifemapper roll (lmcompute part).
+This will produce lifemappser-server-X.tar.gz
 The X is the revision number in lifemapper SVN.
 The X is recorded in version.mk.in
 Assumption: X is production ready revision and is a working code.
 The roll will be using the X revision of lifemapper code.

 To build individual packages ::